José Julián Sidaoui

-José Julián Sidaoui, born in Puebla in 1953, is a Mexican financier and banker.
+José Julián Sidaoui Dib, born in Puebla in 1953, is a Mexican financier and banker.

 He earned a B.A. in economics from the Universidad de las Américas Puebla in 1973, a M.A. in Economics from the department of economics of the University of Pennsylvania in 1974, and a Ph.D. in economics from the George Washington University in 1978.